tkam8/f5_cis_opsguide/docs/class1/module3/module3.rst

 Workaround
 ------------------

-The current workaround is to use hostAliases to define a hostname that resolves to the IPv6 address.
+The current workaround is to use :code:`hostAliases` to define a hostname that resolves to the IPv6 address.
 See below snippet for a sample configuration:

 .. code-block:: yaml